Singer cyclic lattices of type M: Singer Cyclic Polygons

 where $\pi$ is the quotient map associated to a panel-regular action of $G$ on $\cT(\cD)$.
-A good reference for general difference sets is \cite{dembowski2012finite}.
+See \cite{dembowski2012finite} for details on difference sets.
 We focus on the case where $G$ is cyclic, or equivalently, where $G \backslash \cT(\cD)$ is a Singer cyclic triangle.
 Such difference sets are usually called cyclic difference sets, and are studied in \cite{berman53finite}.
-We define a \textbf{difference set} $\cD$ of order $q$ to be a subset $\cD\subset \bZ/\gd\bZ$ such that the map,
+We define a \emph{difference set} $\cD$ of order $q$ to be a subset $\cD\subset \bZ/\gd\bZ$ such that the map

 when restricted to the off-diagonal elements is a bijection into $\big\{1,\dots,\gd-1\big\}$.
 Thus, for all non-zero $n\in \bZ/\gd\bZ$, there exists a unique pair $d,d'\in \cD$ such that $d-d'=n$.
 Notice that $|\cD| = q + 1=k$.
-A difference set $\cD$ is called \textbf{based} if $0\in \cD$, in which case we let $\cD^{\ast}=\cD\setminus \{0\}$.
+A difference set $\cD$ is called \emph{based} if $0\in \cD$, in which case we let $\cD^{\ast}:=\cD\setminus \{0\}$.